alienchow/alienchow.github.io/content/post/rcu/index.md

 })
 ```

-We try not to do `make(chan latencyMetric)` with no buffer as that would cause
+Tip: Don't just create async accessed channels with no buffer like so:
-a choke point for the goroutines when they are all trying to pump back metric
+`make(chan latencyMetric)`.
+It would cause a choke point for the goroutines
+when they are all trying to pump back metric data.

-data.
-Let's run the benchmarks again, I'lll also rearrange and organise the rows
+Let's run the benchmarks again!
+The results were rearranged and formatted for
-for better legibility.
+better legibility.

 ```
 --Average benchmarks--